CloudyPhia/SnakeGame_Unity/README.md

 - Grow the biggest snake you can... but don't run into yourself or the walls!

 ## Version History
+### **Version 1.2 -- June 17, 2024**
+Implemented:
+- Quit and Settings buttons
+- Designed a Settings menu scene
+- Designed a death panel, including the implementation of two buttons: Try Again and Main Menu
+- Implemented it so that the snake stops when the death scene is instigated, and then begins again when Try Again is hit

+Learned:
+- Dealt with some massive bugs and issues when implementing the death panel, specifically with the button functionality working everywhere else aside from the Try Again and Main Menu buttons.
+Also debugged the snake's movement when the death panel is instigated!
+- How to implement panels that pop up in the same scenes!
+- and a lot more! :))

 ### **Version 1.1 -- December 29, 2023**
 Implemented:
 - Designed a main menu scene